ckan/ckan/doc/extensions/adding-custom-fields.rst

 vocabularies and creating them if they do not exist.
 We just need our plugin to call this code.

-Adding Tags to the Schema
+Adding tags to the schema
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 Update ``_modify_package_schema`` and ``show_package_schema``